 6) Like Water for Chocolate in some ways, is another version of Long Life, Happiness, and Prosperity, and it touches on similar themes.
 I am a complete sucker for Latin American magical realism romances about food; for a lighter, Candomble-themed, version of these same themes, check out "Woman on Top".
 Like Water for Chocolate is passionate and sad, and teaches about the power of passion and sympathetic magic.
 What it Inspires: Advanced Kitchen Witchery.

 7) What Dreams May Come is an intoxicatingly beautiful movie whose cosmology I mostly disagree with.
 Another excellent showing by archbard Robin Wiliams, the writing and acting in this movie are good, but it's the direction and art-design that really shine.
-The underlying notion of creating, and exploring a world made out of imagination was a powerful one for me, as a 10-year-old bussing magician, and the notion of how all of our imaginal realities might intersect was even more inspiring.
+The underlying notion of creating, and exploring a world made out of imagination was a powerful one for me, as a 10-year-old bdding magician, and the notion of how all of our imaginal realities might intersect was even more inspiring.
 Also, truth be told, I learned to psychopomp from this movie.
 What it Inspires: An understanding of the nature of the astral/imaginal worlds, and how they intersect with both our world and the Other Place.
 How to guide a man through hell.

 8) Vision is a German biopic about Hildegard of Bingen, a 12th century visionary, radical feminist, artist, musician, polymath and "Catholic" saint.
 I cannot say how historically accurate this movie is; I suspect it rather plays up the feminist and pagan themes.
 However, it's beautiful, both visually and musically, and wonderfully lush.
 The acting is excellent; I really like the way they avoid "modern" body language and facial expressions.
 You never really know what's going on in Hildegard's mind.
 However, once again, it's the art direction that does it for me; this movie, much like Hildegard, conveys its message best in music, art, and poetry.
-What it inspires: About two months after I saw this movie, St. Hildegard appeared to me in a vision, and charged me to found an abbey, which is now called the Pittsburgh Witch House.
+What it inspires: About two months after I saw this movie, St. Hildegard appeared to me in a vision, and charged me to found a wich abbey, which is now taking form.
+It's called Pittsburgh Witch House.

 9) Agora is the only explicitly pagan movie on this list.
 It's a biopic about Hypatia, the last dean of the great Academy and Library at Alexandria.
 Hypatia was, in the movie and in life, a brilliant mathematician, inventor, orator, and poetess; Hypatia was, unquestionably, one of the last great pagan thinkers of the classical world.
 Like Vision, this is not a historical documentary, its an artistic retelling of history with a clear bias. (and, honestly, more or less the same bias...a feminist/pagan/pluralist one) Even I think this movie is heavy-handed with it's Pagans=civilized, Christians=barbarians message, but, I mean...I'm pretty alright with that.
 I have seen this movie at least 12 times, but when (SPOILER, but, I mean...this is history) she is sexually assaulted and then stoned to death by a mob led by Cyril, "Pillar of Faith and Seal of all the Fathers", Patriarch of Alexandria, I have never failed to weep.
 What it Inspires: It might not be a shock to you, if you've gotten this far, but I'm a radical feminist priestess of knowledge dedicated to mathematics, art and mythopoetry, who also really likes costume drama.
 So, this movie pretty much ticks all my boxes.
 But, a deeper level, this movie inspires me to keep fighting, in the face of sometimes overwhelming hatred and ignorance.
 At the end of the day, what this movie inspires, in me, is that I rage, rage at the dying of the light.